teurajarvi/blog/README.md

 React-Redux App to display some blog posts.

 This is to understand purpose of reducers, making API request with Redux and purpose of redux-thunk (middleware).
 Request are implemented using the Axios and API used is JSONPlaceholder API (jsonplaceholder.typicode.com).
+The middleware help to make request in a Redux application.

 # Clone the project using Git